-- Click File -> Account Settings -> Delegate Access.
+- Click File -> Account Settings -> Delegate Access (Figure 1).

-- In the Delegates window click the Add button.
+- In the Delegates window click the Add button (Figure 2).

-- In the Add Users window select the dedicated mailbox, ScheduleOnce in this example.
+- In the Add Users window select the dedicated mailbox, OnceHub in this example (Figure 3).
 Click the Add button at the bottom and click OK.
 If ScheduleOnce mailbox is not present, ask your Exchange administrator to create it first.

-- In the Delegate Permissions window set the Calendar to Editor permissions, check the “Delegate receives copies of meeting-related messages sent to me” and click OK.
+- In the Delegate Permissions window (Figure 4), set the Calendar to Editor permissions.
+Check the “Delegate receives copies of meeting-related messages sent to me”.
+Then click OK.

-- In the Delegates window select the last option “My delegates and me” and click OK.
+- In the Delegates window (Figure 5), select the last option “My delegates and me” and click OK.

-That's it - you are done!
-Your calendar is delegated to the dedicated Exchange mailbox and connected to your ScheduleOnce app.
+That's it - you're done!
+Your calendar is delegated to the dedicated Exchange mailbox and connected to OnceHub.